 4. Offer hybrid instead of fully remote opportunities

 People are looking for better work-life balance and more flexibility in their professional lives and hybrid work models seem to be the perfect answer.
-It enables employees to collaborate virtually or in-person as they wish to.
+It enables employees to collaborate virtually or in-person as they wish.
 Flexible working help avoids loneliness, maintain connections and sustain a positive organizational culture.
 It allows team members to come to the office regularly to meet their colleagues and reconnect with the workspace while also balancing their personal life.

 5. Choose digital tools that foster teamwork